 Step 2: Check Scalar Elements and Validate

 For each element in the unordered sequence having XSD minOccurs "1" and maxOccurs "1", the number of occurrences is checked.
-Each such element must occur exactly once in the Infoset, else it is a processing error.
+Each such element must occur exactly once in the Infoset, else it is a Processing Error.

 If validation is enabled, the DFDL processor validates the number of occurrences of each member of the unordered sequence against XSD minOccurs and XSD maxOccurs.